Solutions & Services

 - Analyzing and reporting the collected information (1-3 days)

 - A review of the RAMS audit project phases

 - Presenting the project report and the findings

 - The project report:

-- The report of the RAMS survey project includes:
+- The report of the RAMS audit project includes:

 - The recognized risks of the operational environment or the production unit

 - The potential of capitalizing the currently available RAMS information

 - The goals for the RAMS improvement, risk analysis and data collection